fastmachinelearning/hls4ml/docs/index.rst

 Project Status
 =================================
-For the latest status including current and planned features, see the :doc:`Status and Features <status>` page.
+For the latest status including current and planned features, see the :ref:`Status and Features` page.

 Tutorials
 =================================